Skip to content

 MONEY MATTERS

-SIT is an all-inclusively priced study abroad program – including academics costs, excursions, accommodations and meals, airport transfers, and health insurance.
+SIT is an all-inclusively priced study abroad program – including academics costs, excursions, accommodations, airport transfers, and health insurance.
 Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor and read the website for more specific information.

 SCHOLARSHIPS